Xiii11/p8105_hw3_xp2213/p8105homework3.md

 ```

 In this section, the datasets were cleaned and organized as per the
 requirements, and a merged dataset was created.
+In this dataset, there
+are 225 observations and 1446 variables.

 ## Section 2: Gender distribution and age trends across education categories